hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_gallery_application_assignment.html.markdown

 The following arguments are supported:

 * `gallery_application_version_id` - (Required) The ID of the Gallery Application Version.
-Changing this forces a new resourec to be created.
+Changing this forces a new resource to be created.

 * `virtual_machine_id` - (Required) The ID of the Virtual Machine.
-Changing this forces a new resourec to be created.
+Changing this forces a new resource to be created.

 * `configuration_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.
-Changing this forces a new resourec to be created.
+Changing this forces a new resource to be created.

 * `order` - (Optional) Specifies the order in which the packages have to be installed.
 Possible values are between `0` and `2147483647`.
 Defaults to `0`.

 * `tag` - (Optional) Specifies a passthrough value for more generic context.
 This field can be any valid `string` value.
-Changing this forces a new resourec to be created.
+Changing this forces a new resource to be created.

 ## Attributes Reference